Asian Car Brands

 South Korea

-South Korean cars are the embodiment of safety, reliability, modern technologies of our development, and European design.
+South Korean cars embody safety and reliability, modern technologies developed in our country, and European design.
 This is confirmed by many world ratings, which recognize Asia as one of the leaders in the global automotive industry.
-The list of brands is quite limited compared to China or Japan, but this is compensated by a large selection of models in different price categories.
+The list of brands is quite limited compared to China or Japan, but a large selection of models in different price categories compensates for this.

 Hyundai